Women-only living

-Two women in France and Canada discuss setting up single-sex living spaces.
+Two women from Finland and Canada discuss setting up single-sex living spaces.

 Datshiane Navanayagam talks to two women in France and Canada about why single-sex living spaces appeal to older women.